Jump to section

 What is monotasking?

 Monotasking is not a new concept.
-It’s also known as single-tasking, and this article defines it as “the practice of dedicating oneself to a given task and minimizing potential interruptions until the task is completed or a significant period of time has elapsed.”
+It’s also known as single-tasking the practice of dedicating oneself to a given task and minimizing potential interruptions until the task is completed or a significant period of time has elapsed.

 It’s the polar opposite of multitasking, and delivers critical benefits for you and your teams.